Redesigning MyBillBook's Upgrade Experience for SMBs

 I deliberately hid some advanced features upfront.
 Choosing clarity over completeness reduced user hesitation and made the decision feel smaller.

-Most users hit the upgrade wall too late in the trial lifecycle.
-Surfacing trial status prominently inside the dashboard improved pricing awareness.
+Most users hit the trial limit too late because the trial status was buried.
+Surfacing the trial timeline directly inside the dashboard header improved pricing awareness.

-Choosing clarity over aggressive sales tactics made the upgrade decision feel straightforwards, even for users with no technical background.
+Choosing clarity over aggressive sales tactics made the upgrade decision feel straightforward, even for users with no technical background.

 Pricing Discovery Surged to 56% (Up from 12%)